qwertie/ecsharp/lllpg/lllpg-part-3.md

 LLLPG can be invoked either with the custom tool for Visual Studio, or on the command line (or in a pre-build step) by running **LLLPG.exe _filename_**.

-The following command-line options are reported by LLLPG --help:
+The following command-line options are reported by LLLPG --help, but command-line options are rarely necessary.

     --forcelang: Specifies that --inlang overrides the input file extension.
       Without this option, known file extensions override --inlang.